- What are the citizenship via marriage requirements?

 In the most part, these documents are to prove that the couple are who they say they are and can back this up.
 However, the couple must also provide evidence that they are cohabiting together which may entail a sworn affidavit and a portfolio of payslips and bank statements that demonstrate regular payments of utility bills.
 This is to satisfy the immigration officer that the marriage or partnership is genuine.

-The applicant must also prove that he or she is of ‘good character’ and has been living on the island of Ireland for at least 3 years to pass the ‘reckonable residence’ requirement.
+The applicant must also prove that they are of ‘good character’ and has been living on the island of Ireland for at least 3 years to pass the ‘reckonable residence’ requirement.

 What is reckonable residence?